 How reusable a CHEM is can be assessed against the criteria:

-R1: Model code and data are implemented to facilitate both generalisability and transferability.
+R1: Model code and data are implemented to facilitate CHEM generalisability and transferability.

 R2: Terms of use allow anyone to reuse model code and non-confidential data, in whole or in part, without charge, and for purposes that include the creation of derivative works.